Why Can Doctors Not Diagnose Medical Injuries?

 •There are a significant number of patients who do have psychiatric issues they choose not to address that create their illness, and there are many patients with psychiatric issues or external motivations that lead to them fabricate false symptoms or histories of their disease.
 Because every doctor encounters these patients, and much of medicine is pattern matching, they will juxtapose these patients onto the current patient in front of them who has a legitimate (and often neurologic) iatrogenic injury.
 I personally find this scenario quite challenging, as while I am strongly opposed to gaslighting patients, I also recognize it is extremely important for a patient’s wellbeing to not validate false delusions.
 It is hence understandable why doctors without my bias to avoid gaslighting are prone to label many things their patients report as delusions.

-For simplicities sake though, for the remainder of this series, I will focus on the first two reasons and why doctors gaslight patients: they cannot see or will not see iatrogenic injuries.
+For the remainder of this series, I will focus on the first two reasons for why doctors gaslight patients: they cannot see or will not see iatrogenic injuries.

 The Complexity of Nature